byishimo1234-glitch/alu-shell/processes_and_signals/README.md

-File that Write a Bash script that stops 4-to_infinity_and_beyond process.
+File that Write a Bash script that displays:

+To infinity and beyond indefinitely
+With a sleep 2 in between each iteration
+I am invincible!!! when receiving a SIGTERM signal